Wearing headphones for hours on end while gaming can be annoying and restrictive.

 - Incredibly rich sound quality, in part due to Bose TrueSpace tech

 - The included jack cable feels a bit cheap

-Very few companies have as much experience and authority when it comes to speakers of any kind as Bose and that really shines through with the incredibly popular Companion 20.
+Very few companies have as much experience and authority when it comes to speakers of any kind as Bose, and that shines through with the incredibly popular Companion 20.
 While gaming or computers have never been Bose’s main priority that has not stopped them from crafting some of the best pairs of speakers for exactly that.

 On top of their brilliant performance and build quality they are also very simple and easy to both use and set up.
-The Bose Companion 20 is a pair of simple plug-and-play speakers that work perfectly the second you plug them in and the control pod makes adjusting the speakers a joy.
+The Bose Companion 20 is a pair of simple plug-and-play speakers that work the second you plug them in, and the control pod makes adjusting the speakers a joy.
 The Bose 20 Companion is by far our favorite pair of 2.0 speakers within a reasonable price class as it manages to create the same deep and rich sound as a 2.1 set but without having to find room for a large subwoofer.